 The Corporation uses SAGD technology to recover bitumen.
 In SAGD operations, steam is injected into the oil reservoir to mobilize bitumen, which is then pumped to the surface.
 An important metric for thermal oil projects is SOR, which is an efficiency indicator that measures the average amount of steam that is injected into the reservoir for each barrel of bitumen produced.
-The SOR decreased approximately 8% during the first quarter of 2023, compared to the same period of 2022, due to the deployment of enhanced completion designs, delivery of the 2022 redevelopment plan and focused development of the high-quality resource.
+The SOR decreased approximately 9% and 8% during the three and six months ended June 30, 2023, compared to the same periods of 2022, due to the deployment of enhanced completion designs, redevelopment plans and an emphasis on steam allocation to the high-quality resource.